Certified algorithms for equilibrium states of local quantum Hamiltonians: Convex relaxations via energy-entropy balance inequalities

 The definition of ground-states in our work is different and in fact the set of equilibrium states $\KMS_{\infty}$ includes the limits of ground-states of Hamiltonians for \textit{any} boundary condition, see Remark \ref{rem:gsthermodynamiclimit}.
-In this version, as opposed to the one above, our hierarchies do prove the decidability of the equilibrium observable problem as defined in Definition~\ref{def:eop}.
+In this version, as opposed to the one above, our hierarchies do prove the decidability of the equilibrium observable problem as given in \mainref{Definition~\ref{def:eop}}{the following definition}.
+This means that the problem solution is defined over the set of all boundary conditions, not that the problem can be decided for every choice of boundary condition.

 \begin{theorem} The Equilibrium Observable Problem is decidable. \end{theorem} \begin{proof} Let us start with the case $\beta=\infty$.
-The algorithm consists of iterating over $\ell=2,3,\ldots$ and alternating between the minimization and maximization of the convex relaxations~\eqref{eq:opt2}.
+The algorithm consists of iterating over $\ell=2,3,\ldots$ and alternating between the minimization and maximization of the convex relaxations~\eqref{eq:opt2} with the translation-invariant constraint \eqref{eq:opt2-TI-new}.
 Note that for the ground-state Eq.~\eqref{eq:opt2-EEB} reduces to $0\nsd \; \beta [\tomega(a_i^*[H,a_j])]_{ij}$, such that the problem becomes an SDP in rational coefficients that can be solved exactly.
-More specifically, we use quantifier elimination \cite{anai1998,basu2006} to decide whether the hierarchy augmented by $\tomega(O)\ge a+(b-a)/2$ or augmented by $\tomega(O)\le a+(b-a)/2$ is feasible.
+More specifically, we use quantifier elimination \cite{anai1998,basu2006} to decide whether the hierarchy augmented by $\tomega(O)> a$ or augmented by $\tomega(O)< a$ is feasible.
 The algorithm stops as soon as one of them becomes infeasible and outputs NO or YES respectively.
 Due to Theorem~\ref{thm:main} this is guaranteed to happen at sufficiently large $\ell$.